chrishoermann/zod-prisma-types/Readme.md

 });
 ```

-Additionally all the prisma input-, enum-, filter-, orderby-, select-, include and all other necessary types are generated ready to be used in e.g. `trpc` inputs.
+> Additionally all the zod schemas for the prisma input-, enum-, filter-, orderby-, select-, include and other necessary types are generated ready to be used in e.g. `trpc` inputs.

 ## Custom type error messages

-To add custom zod type error messages to your validator you can add them via `@zod.[key]({ ...custom type error messages }).[validators]`.
+To add custom zod-type error messages to your validator you can add them via `@zod.[key]({ ...customTypeErrorMessages }).[validator key]`.
 The custom error messages must adhere to the following type:

 ```ts
 type RawCreateParams =